ymyke/pypme/README.md

 ## Garbage in, garbage out

-Note that the library will only perform essential sanity checks and otherwise just works with what it gets, also with nonsensical data.
+Note that the package will only perform essential sanity checks and otherwise just works with what it gets, also with nonsensical data.
 E.g.:

 ```python